SoftFever/OrcaSlicer/README.markdown

 This kind of abstraction will allow to implement particular logic and allow the user to specify custom options.

+It is also able to generate perimeters and to produce working GCODE.
-I need to implement algorithms to produce surface fill, while perimeter is done.
+To reach a minimum level of usability, I need to implement an algorithm to generate surface fill.

 Future goals include support material, options to control bridges, skirt, cool.

+## Is it usable already?

+Not yet, as I need to finish the command line interface.

 ## Can I help?